pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ### Viva Engage Command

-We taken the first steps in introducing commands that will allow you to manage Viva Engage Communities and we introduced a get command to retrieve details about the specified community.
+We took the first steps in introducing commands that will allow you to manage Viva Engage Communities and we added a get command to retrieve details about the specified community.

 To get a specific community by ID. simply run: